brendonthiede/brendon-k8s-demo/README.md

 ```

 Depending on how your system is set up, you may need to relax execution policies.
 To disable them outright, you can just run `Set-ExecutionPolicy -ExecutionPolicy Unrestricted` to allow the unsigned script to run.

+### Credit

+Credit to [Kanchana Wickremasinghe](https://medium.com/@kanchana.w?source=post_page-----f80b92b1c6a7--------------------------------) for his article [Kubernetes Multi-Node Cluster with Multipass on Ubuntu 18.04 Desktop](https://medium.com/platformer-blog/kubernetes-multi-node-cluster-with-multipass-on-ubuntu-18-04-desktop-f80b92b1c6a7) which was the base I created this off of.

 ## Troubleshooting